 While the findings suggest that relationships where the husband is the only person who drinks may tend towards less satisfaction, there is nothing to say that these relationships cannot work.
 Every relationship is different, and there are plenty of ways to have a satisfying and fulfilling relationship where only one partner drinks.

 However, the relationship may become more complex if your spouse drinks too much and develops an unhealthy habit.
-You may want to try couples therapy or encourage your partner to access professional support to help maintain a healthy relationship.
+You may want to try couples therapy or encourage your partner to access individual therapy to help maintain a healthy relationship.

 Dealing with an alcoholic husband is never easy.
 Therefore, if your husband is struggling with alcoholism, it’s crucial to prioritize his well-being and seek professional help.
 Whether or not he needs detoxification (detox) depends on the severity of his alcohol dependence.
 A detox may be recommended if he experiences withdrawal symptoms when he attempts to quit drinking, as these can be uncomfortable and even life-threatening.